openwisp/openwisp-monitoring/README.rst

 - ``instance``: instance of ``Device`` whose metrics have been received
 - ``request``: the HTTP request object

-This signal is emitted when device metrics are received via the ``DeviceMetric`` view.
+This signal is emitted when device metrics are received to the ``DeviceMetric`` view (only when using HTTP POST).

 The signal is emitted just before a successful response is returned, it is not sent if the response was not successful.

 Installing for development
 --------------------------